Will3am13/Robot_Vision_System/Final_Paper.md

 5. **Orientation-Adaptive Gripping**: The fine-tuning and orientation script implements several key computer vision functions:
    - `find_centroid()`: Calculates the exact center of the object using moment analysis
    - `find_corners()`: Identifies key points on the object using Shi-Tomasi corner detection
-   - `calculate_distance_from_center()`: Computes the deviation from center for precise alignment
+   - `calculate_distance_from_center()`: Computes the deviation from the center for precise alignment

 6. **Multi-Step Movement Sequence**: The robot executes an orchestrated sequence controlled by the Raspberry Pi:
    - Moving to a hover position above the target
-   - Adjusting gripper orientation to match detected object angle
+   - Adjusting gripper orientation to match the detected object angle
    - Precise descent to the grip position
    - Adaptive gripper activation with force control
    - Return to standby position
-   - Movement to appropriate sorting bin
+   - Movement to the appropriate sorting bin
    - Object release
    - Return to home position